Chithha: Themes

-Kumar did not mention the usage of words like rape and abuse throughout the film, except for two instances: one scene in which the two characters inquire to the police officer about the incident, and the other which happens in the court.
-He did not want the term to be used when it was about kids.
-Sajayan's character Shakthi is a sanitation worker, which Kumar had chosen as he was also making a film that featured the sanitation department in the background and "metaphorically the young Sundari has only grown to become Sakthi.
+Arun Kumar did not mention the usage of words like rape and abuse throughout the film, except for two instances: one scene in which the two characters inquire to the police officer about the incident, and the other which happens in the court.
+He did not want the term to be used when it was about children.
+Sajayan's character Shakthi is a sanitation worker, which Arun Kumar had chosen as he was also making a film that featured the sanitation department in the background and "metaphorically the young Sundari has only grown to become Sakthi.
 Her identity is not that of a rape survivor but a sanitation worker.
 And no job is inferior.
 I wanted to put that out there."

-Kumar did not want Siddharth's character to take revenge against the pedophile as an heroic act, as according to him, "anybody who helps others or sacrifices is a hero."
+Arun Kumar did not want Siddharth's character to take revenge against the paedophile as a heroic act, as according to him, "anybody who helps others or sacrifices is a hero."
 He said that the film ends with Eeswaran and Sundari on the hospital bed.
 But he added a couple of scenes, one of which is Sundari after the incident as "her identity did not lie in the hospital bed, but with a smile".
-Another sequence revolved around the two policemen finding the burnt body of a kidnapper.
-Regarding this scene, Kumar added:"I had this scene because when the audience walks out of the theatre, they shouldn't think that a kidnapper could roam freely, and all that they can do is keep their kids always within their view [...]
-The murder is not done by Siddharth because then the whole film would be wrong.
-That is why the police officer says that it could be anyone and that all that matters is the kidnapper being dead.
-It could’ve even been an accident."
+Another sequence revolved around the two policemen finding what appears to be the burnt body of the paedophile.
+Regarding this scene, Arun Kumar said he did not want audiences to think a criminal could "roam freely".
+Confirming that Siddharth's character was not the killer because it would undo the film's intended message, he revealed this is why he had a police officer saying the killer "could be anyone and that all that matters is the kidnapper being dead", adding that the victim's death could have "even been an accident".